asc-lab/ngx-formly-playground/README.md

 </p>

 ## Exercise Two
-Add questions to each section.
-In section Shopping user should be able add and remove shopping items.
+Add other sections and add questions to each section.
+In section Shopping user should be able to add and remove shopping items.

 Task list
 - generate component `exercies-two`
 - copy code from component `exercies-one`
 - add: Shoppings, Additional Comments, Statements sections - use `card-wrapper` created in exercise one
 - read documentation [ui material guide](https://ngx-formly.github.io/ngx-formly/ui/material)
-- in `shared/model` folder add ts files with model
+- in `shared\model` folder add ts files with model
-- in `shared/services` folder add `request.service.ts` with `saveRequest` method to simulate connection to api
+- in `shared\services` folder add `request.service.ts` with `saveRequest` method to simulate connection to api
-- in `shared/services` folder add `dict.service.ts` with `getDictionaryItems` method to simulate connection to api
+- in `shared\services` folder add `dict.service.ts` with `getDictionaryItems` method to simulate connection to api
 - add some fields to each section in component `exercies-two` (use different types of fields)
 - read documentation [repeating-section](https://ngx-formly.github.io/ngx-formly/examples/advanced/repeating-section)
-- in `shared/custom-types` folder create component `repeat-section`
+- in `shared\custom-types` folder create component `repeat-section`
-- in `app.module.ts` register new repeat-section as a type
+- in `app.module.ts` register new `repeat-section` as a type
-- in component `exercies-two` in section Shopping create use `repeat-section`
+- in component `exercies-two` in section Shopping use `repeat-section`
 - check if app works

 In this project